kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/code_contribution_base.md

 Depending on your level of expertise, or areas of interest, there are a number of ways you can contribute to {{ formal_name }}'s code.

+{% block contribution_topics %}

+{% block contribution_topics_bug_fix %}

 ### Fix a bug

 {{ formal_name }}'s issue tracker logs the list of [known issues](https://github.com/beeware/{{ project_name }}/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
 Any of these issues are candidates to be worked on.
 This list can be filtered by platform, so you can focus on issues that affect the platforms you're able to test on.
 There's also a filter for [good first issues](https://github.com/beeware/{{ project_name }}/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) .
-These have been identified as problems that have a known cause, and we believe the fix *should* be relatively simple (although we might be wrong in our analysis).
+These have been identified as problems that have a known cause, and we believe the fix *should* be relatively straightforward (although we might be wrong in our analysis).

 We don't have any formal process of "claiming" or "assigning" issues; if you're interested in a ticket, leave a comment that says you're working on it.
 If there's an existing comment that says someone is working on the issue, and that comment is recent, then leave a comment asking if they're still working on the issue.
 If you don't get a response in a day or two, you can assume the issue is available.
 If the most recent comment is more than a few weeks old, it's probably safe to assume that the issue is still available to be worked on.